CPS2RL/cps2rl.github.io/index.md

 * Security and resource management of vehicular communication networks
 * Real-time machine learning for smart manufacturing systems

-**Note:** this website is currently under development and will be updated soon.
-For details of the current projects and related publication, please visit Dr. Hasan's academic [webpage](http://monowarhasan.info/){:target="_blank"}.
+**Note:** This website is currently under development and will be updated soon.
+For details of the current projects and related publications, please visit Dr. Hasan's academic [webpage](http://monowarhasan.info/){:target="_blank"}.